 A Dialectical Reading of Adam Smith on Wealth and Happiness

 In this essay I consider the relationship between wealth and happiness in Adam Smith by a close reading of a famous section of The Theory of Moral Sentiments (TMS IV.i.8-10).
-I present Smith as constructing a dialectic between two views of wealth and happiness with the goal of contributing to his readers’ moral education.
-Within the dialectic Smith places some important descriptive social, political, and economic analysis, which he then uses to stimulate reflection and synthesis in the reader.
-Upon reflection and observation of the tensions within the passages and the larger scope of his works, Smith pushes the reader to confront a question: given the knowledge that (1) people tend to be deceived into thinking that pursuing and acquiring wealth will make them happy, but (2) their deception has beneficial unintended consequences, how should one proceed?
-Using Smith’s moral framework and conception of happiness, I speculate about a resolution.
+I interpret Smith as presenting an open-ended dialectic between the pursuit of wealth and the pursuit of happiness with the goal of contributing to his readers’ moral education.
+Within the dialectic Smith places some important social-scientific analysis, which he uses to stimulate reflection and synthesis.
+Upon reflection and observation of the tensions within the passages and the larger scope of his works, Smith pushes the reader to confront a question: given the knowledge—knowledge that one acquires upon carefully reading TMS IV.i.8-10—that (1) people tend to be deceived into thinking that pursuing and acquiring wealth will make them happy, and that (2) acting on their deception has beneficial unintended consequences, how should one proceed in one’s own pursuit of wealth and happiness?

 Suggested Citation: Suggested Citation